Shameel-Fazul/Telecommunication-Billing-System/README.md

 # Telecommunication-Billing-System
-**_A Billing System written in Python to perform monthly transactions._**
+**_A program written in Python to perform monthly transactions for customers by checking their data packages and excess data used._**

-- Select the type of customer depending on their data package — _standard or premium_.

-- Calculate Excess Charges depending on the excess GB used.